aimeos/aimeos-docs/src/config/client-html/checkout-standard.md

 * Since: 2015.02

 The following salutations are available:

 * empty string for "unknown"
 * company
 * mr
-* mrs
-* miss
+* ms

-You can modify the list of salutation codes and remove the ones which shouldn't be used.
-Adding new salutations is a little bit more difficult because you have to adapt a few areas in the source code.
+You can modify the list of salutation codes and remove the ones which shouldn't be used or add new ones.

-Until 2015-02, the configuration option was available as "client/html/common/address/billing/salutations" starting from 2014-03.

 See also: